Coding Quests

 position.x += speed * delta

-Now speed means "units per second" regardless of frame rate.
-This applies to anything time-based: movement, rotation, timers, animations.
+Now speed means units per second no matter what hardware runs the game.
+The same rule applies to anything time-based: movement, rotation, timers, animations.

 2. Using get_node With Hardcoded Paths